 Over the past decades, functional medicine has moved to fill gaps many CID patients experience in conventional care.
 There are likely more functional practices focused on autoimmune patients than there are conventional ones, although that may be changing.
 Digital health now includes new players, like big box retailers and bigtech, plus new primary care models and next-generation payer/provider enterprises.
 We wonder if the divide between conventional and functional medicine will start to disappear for autoimmune/CID patients.

 If conventional practices and centers of excellence can integrate the best non-pharmacological methods, they can gain market share from concierge functional practices.
 Such methods include lifestyle and behavior modification, food triggers, exercise and life-long PT (not the limited number of sessions that payers currently support), even acupuncture and meditation.
-But as long as evidence-based medicine and medical education continues to be a slow road to innovation, there will be room for more agile practices that can serve patients’ needs now, not after the next professional association guidelines are updated.
+But as long as evidence-based medicine and medical education continues to be a slow road to innovation, there will be room for more agile practices that can serve patients’ needs now, not after the next professional association updates the guidelines.
 This will be true until payers pay for alternatives to the pharmaceutical-focused models of current conventional care.

 What’s the future look like?

 We think COVID-accelerated trends, especially technology ones, are finally speeding up the slow push to build the infrastructure necessary, if not sufficient, to improve care of chronic inflammatory and autoimmune patients.
 Nevertheless, we still need more payer and provider attention, public awareness, funding, R&D, and changes to clinical practice if CID patients are to get a healthcare system that better fits their long-term needs.
 In any case, the post-COVID digital health chronic disease landscape will be different.
-How depends on how players can seize the opportunity to advance towards a patinet-centric, digitally enabled care delivery approach.
+How that plays out depends on how players can seize the opportunity to advance towards a patient-centric, digitally enabled care delivery approach.
 Maybe long-COVID and its bright spotlight on post-viral chronic syndromes will be the next impetus raising awareness of the Invisible Epidemic!

 Look for our upcoming State of Autoimmunity 2020, a follow on to our State of Autoimmunity 2016.